Mindey/X-Maze/README.md

 X-Maze
 ======

-The software would allow teachers to design their maze with tunnels and problems within.
+The software would allow teachers to design their maze with tunnels and problems within ([video](http://v.youku.com/v_show/id_XNTQ2MTgyNTU2.html)).

 ******************************************************************************